 Content Delivery Network (CDN)

 Business expansion from local to global space is one of the key purposes of mobile app development.
 If you host your mobile app on a local server, then you may not achieve your milestones.
-Local servers take too long to respond to the global requests.
+Local servers take too long to respond to global requests.

 Let’s assume; your mobile app is hosted on a local server in California.
 A customer from Japan visits the app.
 In such cases, the request travels through the continents to get the request server that increases the loading time by 3-5 seconds and even more.
 This amount of time is enough for a user to leave your mobile app.

 Launch your mobile app on CDN.
 It has exceptional capabilities to cache the frequently used resources or static resources into Content Distribution nodes that are close to your user’s geographical locations.
 CDN assures for quick downloading and faster response.
-Undoubtedly, it is the best solution for B2C websites but it also delivers an amazing experience to the mobile users.
+Undoubtedly, it is the best solution for B2C websites but it also delivers an amazing experience to mobile users.

 Both native apps and HTML5 based mobile applications run efficiently without internet connectivity.
 But HTML5 based apps have the limitations of in-browser caching.
-Enterprises have to analyze and define what type of behavior they want from their mobile apps in high latency and low bandwidth network.
+Enterprises have to analyze and define what type of behavior they want from their mobile apps in high latency and low bandwidth networks.
 Businesses have to define response time, acceptable query time and data processing time of application in the Service Level Agreements (SLAs).